-We review the new indoor playground Kiztopia at Marina Square – and we’re giving away five family passes, too!
+We review the huge indoor playground Kiztopia at Marina Square

 Kiztopia is spread out across a whopping 18 different zones that encompass traditional indoor playground activities like a ball pit (actually, there are multiple ball pits), trampolines, slides, and climbing structures, but there is also SO much more!